HHY-schoen/Notes-website-using-Flask/README.md

-## note website
+## Notes Website
-provide a online notes app which can create a new user's account, log in / out, associate info with specific user, store info to database...
+Use Python Flask to create a Notes application, which can create a new user's account, log in / out, associate info with specific user, store info to database...

 Project include :
 - Create a Flask App